Skip to Main Content

 When you consolidate your debt by using your home equity, you can simplify your life.
 Rather than paying one credit card bill on the 15th, another on the 20th and your personal loan on the 27th, you’ll just have one due date to remember every month.
 Since on-time payments are a critical component of your credit score, this can help eliminate the potential for missing a payment due to calendar confusion.

-A home equity loan generally comes with a lower interest rate than other types of loans since your home serves as collateral for the loan.
-If you have outstanding debt on a credit card, a personal loan, student loans or other debts, consolidating with a home equity loan could make it cheaper to pay them off.
-Plus, a home equity loan is a fixed rate, so your payment will always be the same.
+Plus, a home equity loan carries a fixed rate, so your payment will always be the same.
 That’s a big difference from a credit card, which has a variable APR.
-(Note: Most home equity lines of credit (HELOCs) also have fluctuating rates, though you can sometimes switch to a fixed-rate HELOC.
-It makes a HELOC for debt consolidation worth a second thought.)
+(Note: Most home equity lines of credit also have fluctuating rates, though you can sometimes switch to a fixed-rate HELOC.)

 Lower monthly payments